FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Added functionality on our logger, now we can individually toggle the logs of each script using the in-game console.
 + Added an in-game file manager from github to replace an issue caused by EditorUtility (https://github.com/yasirkula/UnitySimpleFileBrowser)
 + Added saving for the "Player Stats" (This includes most of the data from the skill tree).
-+ Added non-intrusive ads!
-(Yeah, we have to eat too, yk?).
 + Refactored scene loading to use a loading manager.
 + Refactored the sell system.
 + Refactored the sound system.